What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 0.0 out of 5 stars (based on 0 reviews)

-You want to hide your IP address or access restricted content, but you do not want the significant speed loss that often comes with a heavy VPN encryption tunnel.
+If you want to access restricted content but do not want the significant speed loss that often comes with a VPN, this tool is your ideal solution.

 This guide will explain exactly what is SOCKS proxy, how the modern SOCKS5 standard works, and when it is the right choice for your specific needs.